marius-balteanu/redmine_docker/docs/host_setup.md

     All of them have a corresponding `.sample` file in the same directory in which you can find more information about what each must contain.
-If you want the default values then siply copy them with the following commands:
+If you want the default values then simply copy them with the following commands:
     ```bash
     \cp -f ./environment/web.env.sample       ./environment/web.env
     \cp -f ./secrets/mysql_secrets.env.sample ./secrets/mysql_secrets.env